 Provide an itemized budget for your project.
 Requested items should clearly be required for the proposed research.
 In addition to itemized costs, the budget description should include the following information where applicable:

 - Total budget for the project – including the amount requested from the Evolving Earth Foundation and any additional funding sources.
 Funding that you have received from internal or external sources will add credibility to your application.

 - Equipment and supplies – provide a list of any consumable equipment or supplies needed to support your research.
 Non-consumable equipment (i.e. digital cameras, computers/accessories, analytical equipment, etc.) are not normally funded by our grants.
-If required and not available from other sources, any such equipment in the budget request must be clearly justified.
+If such items are required for your research and not available from other sources, they may be requested in your budget but must be clearly justified.

 - Travel – provide expected costs for travel directly needed to conduct the research.

 - Publishing costs – estimated page costs for publication of research results.

 Letter of Recommendation